I just loved the alleyways and narrow streets in Rome - they had so much character and offered glimpses of what is it like to actually live here

 Behind our B&B was a fascinating huge courtyard, that heaps of apartment blocks backed on to.
 There were tiny garages for their cars, clothes lines for their clothes and miniature balconies everywhere we looked.
 They certainly took advantage of every nook and cranny and gave us a glimpse of everyday life in Rome!

+On our return to the B&B we chatted with Raphaele - the owner - and also met his uncle, a lovely man who couldn't do enough for us.
+They were great hosts and we were so glad we had stayed at B&BRome4U.
 After packing for our departure the next day and then freshening up we decided to return to the All Brothers Caffe for dinner - the owner, in the blue jacket below, and the waiter, also in the photo in the light shirt, were great - very friendly, lots of fun and they gave us a great discount for returning!
 It was a lovely meal, and a fitting end to a great stay.

 Steve, beside a mural of Rome as it was a few centuries ago, in the All Brothers Caffe - our dinner venue on our last night